niravcodes/niravcodes.github.io/_posts/2019-02-14-writing-huffman-compression-in-cpp.md

 date: 2019-02-14 13:05:22 +0000

 ---
 Da Vinci is quoted saying, "Art is never finished, only abandoned".
 I don't see why it should be any different for code.
-With that said, I'd like to declare my latest project: an [implementation of huffman's algorithm](https://github.com/niravcodes/huffman_compression "Huffman Compression Implementation by Nirav"), finis— abandoned.
-I meant to say abandoned.
-Missed my chance.
+With that said, I'd like to declare my latest project: an [implementation of the huffman's algorithm](https://github.com/niravcodes/huffman_compression "Huffman Compression Implementation by Nirav"), abandoned.
+It works well as it is, but it can be made a lot better.
+I just don't want to be the one doing that.

 <!--more-->